Valiums/expo-draw/README.md

 This is actually a fork of a fork.
 I needed to add support for colors.

-I created this fork because I don't think their repos are still being maintained.
+I created this fork because I don't think their repos are still being maintained so I couldn't do a PR.
 If you ever need color supports, use my fork at your own risk.
 I'll probably not maintain this.